uservoice/uservoice-php/README.md

 ```php
 extension=mcrypt.so
 ```
-Finally, install Composer from http://getcomposer.org/download/ and place it in your PATH.
+Finally, install [Composer](http://getcomposer.org/download/) and place composer.phar in your PATH.
 To install uservoice under vendor/, run this:

 ```php
 composer.phar install uservoice